 If you smoke, you are strongly advised to stop.
 Smoking affects your circulation - this can lead to amputation.

-As your feet are high risk, you will need to take care of them.
-You will aslo need regular podiatry treatment.
+As your feet are at moderate risk of developing ulcers, you will need to take care of them.
+You may need treatment by a podiatrist or a podiatry technician.

 How can I avoid problems with my feet?